 Mathematicians are artists of the imagination.
 This course is an exploration of their abstract conceptual systems which have almost inadvertently yielded spectacularly successful real world results.
 It also looks at suggested artistic modes of thought and strategies of artistic exploration.
 Discussions will include imagination as a valid perception of the world (a sixth sense); high orders of infinity; abstraction, idealization and reality; the geometry of vision, other non-Euclidean geometries and the relation of these geometries to our universe.
 Regular attendance, some assignments and outside reading are required.

 Plants shape much of the natural world around us.
 They influence climate and provide organisms with food, shelter and housing.
-This course will be an introduction to the vascular plant kingdom; its variety, classification, biology, and ecology.
+This course is an introduction to studies of the plant kingdom: its variety, classification, biology, and ecology.
 Through careful observation and illustration of live and herbarium specimens, students will gain an understanding of plant forms, structure, and reproduction.
-Field trips will facilitate the observation of plants in natural community assemblages, and will aid in students? understanding of similarities among plant families, as well as their adaptations to environmental conditions.
-Students will learn the Latin and English names of common species and learn to identify these plants through recognition of their unique morphological traits, as well as through the use of dichotomous keys.
-Students will learn the importance of documentation for study and scientific record keeping and will create mounted specimens of plant species for the use of all students at the RISD Nature Lab.
+Field trips and outdoor class assignments, will focus on observation of plant morphology, adaptations to environmental conditions, as well as observation of plants as they transition out of dormancy.
+Students will learn to identify plants through recognition of morphological traits, as well as through the use of dichotomous keys.
+Documentation of observations, through the use of field journals, will reinforce the importance of scientific record-keeping.

 This course is designed to explore the relationship between sacred "texts" (including those that have been transmitted verbally for generations) and the images that are associated with them and/or inspired artists in their traditional contexts.
 We will look at the cultural context of sacred narratives in such communities as the Kwakwaka, the Hopi, the Maya and other Mexican communities, the Dogon, Australian traditional aboriginal groups, and other Pacific communities, time permitting.
 Topics will include sacred texts and landscape, sacred narratives and the notion of a person, sacred texts and contemporary arts, and other related topics.
 The course will require a final research project.
 Also offered as HAVC C504.
 Register in the course for which credit is desired.